encryptid/coffee-shop-jquery/README.md

 ### 1/17/18
 Spent a lot of time futzing with the CSS, which broke when I added a container for the individual tag items.
 As is so often the case, I had styles above the item I was styling that I didn't notice affecting my items and I seem to have resolved it.
 The moment of truth will be hooking my JS back up to add tags, but I don't think that's going to get done today.

+UPDATE: I re-integrated the function and it seems to be working like a charm...
+Once.
+When you attempt to add a second tag, the whole function goes ballistic and seems to add the new element 9 times.
+I'm not sure exactly why yet, but we're making progress!